-Management is encouraged with the Company's revenue outlook, including within the cloud native technology and service business, as evidenced by the receipt of significant orders and increase in the Company's backlog.
+Management is encouraged with the Company's revenue outlook, including within the cloud native technology and service business.
 Gross margin percentages may vary depending on the mix of products sold, the Company's success in winning more complete projects, utilization of manufacturing capacity and the competitiveness of the pricing environment.
 R&D will continue to be a key focus as the Company continues to invest in new product developments.